BHARGAV15008/FinAutojobs-A-Job-Portal/README.md

 ### Backend (`backend/.env`)

 Create a `.env` file in the `backend` directory and add the following variables.
-For production, use a `.env.production` file.

 ```env
 # Database Configuration (MongoDB)